A pseudospectral method for solution of the radiative transport equation: Introduction

 \section{Introduction}

-The radiative transport equation (RTE) provides an accurate description of light transport in biological tissues \cite{Chandrasekhar:1511024, Ishimaru:1999wx}.
-The RTE is a mono-energetic form of the Boltzmann transport equation, which models the propagation, attenuation and scattering of particles within participating media \cite{case1967linear}, and has been applied in numerous fields, including neutron transport, atmospheric physics.
+The radiative transport equation (RTE) is a mono-energetic form of the Boltzmann transport equation, which models the propagation, attenuation and scattering of particles within participating media \cite{case1967linear}, and has been applied in numerous fields, including neutron transport, atmospheric physics.
+In this work we consider the application of the RTE in the field of biomedical optics\cite{Chandrasekhar:1511024, Ishimaru:1999wx}, where steady-state and time-domain solutions are sought to verify experiments and as part of model-based inverse problems.

 The RTE, which can be derived directly from Maxwell's equations \cite{Mishchenko:2006ic}, describes the distribution of specific intensity, or \emph{radiance} within a domain $\Omega$,

 where the change in radiance $\urs$ at a point $\vec{r} \in \Omega$ in direction $\vecs$ at time $t$, is given as a balance of energy lost from an attenuation term $\mu_t = \mu_a + \mu_s$ accounting for absorption ($\mu_a$) and out-scattering ($\mu_s$), inwards scattering from $\vec{s}'$ to $\vec{s}$, and any sources $\qrs$.
 In the biomedical imaging modalities of interest here, the Henyey-Greenstein phase function \cite{Henyey:1941wt} is typically employed to describe the anisotropic scattering process,